biati-digital/glightbox/README.md

     width: '90vw'
 }, 2);

+// Remove the slide at index 2 lightbox.removeSlide(2);

 // Open the lightbox
 lightbox.open();

 // You can also open the lightbox at a specific index lightbox.openAt(2);

 // So imagine that you are making an ajax request that returns some html
 // You can create an empty instance and append the content once is returned